vralle/vralle-jquery-cdn/README.md

 # jquery-cdn
 Wordpress plugin: Load jQuery from jQuery's CDN with a local fallback.
-Include local fallback, integrity and crossorigin attributes
+Include integrity and crossorigin attributes